h2oai/tutorials/Driverless AI/get-started-with-open-source-custom-recipes-tutorial/get-started-with-open-source-custom-recipes-tutorial.md

 H2O custom recipes reside in the H2O Driverless AI Recipes GitHub repo. **There are multiple branches of Driverless AI recipes so make sure that you are using the same branch as the Driverless AI version you have.**

-For this tutorial, we are using **Driverless AI 1.9.0,** but we will be working off the Driverless AI 1.9.0 branch.

 1\.
 Open the link below on a separate tab.
 Make sure the branch is **rel-1.9.0**